dmbarbour/glas/docs/GlasLang.md

 * type annotations and type definitions, even if initially unchecked
 * sequencing or streaming commands analogous to Forth?

+idea: user-definable, tagged blocks that process text into `Env -> Env` AST nodes that manipulate their environment.
+This includes individual definitions and such, also imports or namespace macros.

 idea: tagged texts, some keyword tags but user-defined tags are supported, each tag represents a mini-language AND a namespace macro.
 Texts may be inline or multi-line, in the latter case must be indented.